All Research Projects

 Explore our complete portfolio of research studies generating evidence for improved community health outcomes in Cameroon.

-Rethinking IPTp-SP Effectiveness in Pregnancy
+IPTp-SP Effectiveness in Pregnancy

 Study examining the effectiveness of intermittent preventive treatment in pregnancy with sulfadoxine-pyrimethamine.